 The PARA individual membership fee is \$35 - racers and members-at-large; \$5 - coaches and alpine officials.
-Membership renewals must be received no later than Oct

-15, 2009 to avoid late fees.
+Membership renewals must be received no later than Oct.
+15 of the competition season to avoid late fees.

-For additional information and membership applications see the PARA website at www.paracing.org or contact PARA Membership Chair Sheila Nickle tel.
+For additional information and membership applications visit PARA at www.paracing.org or contact PARA Membership Chair Sheila Nickle tel.
 908.850.1130 email membership@paracing.org.